 Important Rules, Dates, and Deadlines

-Registration for the 2018 Conference opens on January 23, 2018.
 The first chapter contest is only open to official registrants of the conference.
+Click here to register.
 First chapter contest entries may be purchased during or after registration, as long as they are purchased prior to the contest submission deadline.